Overview of the Available Plans

 The Kaiser Permanente plans are HMO (Health Maintenance Organization) health Plans.
 Kaiser acquired Group Health Coop in 2017.
 Typically, the Kaiser plans are the least expensive option.
 You must select a primary care provider and then receive a referral to see a specialist.
 Most care is received at the Kaiser owned facilities (formerly GHC), however, there are circumstances where Kaiser providers perform services at outside hospitals.
-Only Kaiser has the low-cost HSA compatible plans.
-Only Kaiser allows you to enroll directly with them outside of the exchange.
 If you are not subsidy eligible and would like an HSA plan or other Kaiser plan, Enroll Here.

 Hospitals Include: Swedish, Evergreen, Providence, Children's, CHI Franciscan, Highline (NOT: Everett Clinic, Overlake, UW, Virginia Mason, SCCA)